vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-personal-perspective.md

 Smaller local banks and branches usually have a higher need for cash on hand as a percentage of their deposits (think of the cash needs of a supermarket ATM branch and a bank on Wall Street).
-To support local banking, WE may want to subsidize the insurance of this cash inven- tory at smaller banks.
+To support local banking, WE may want to subsidize the insurance of this cash inventory at smaller banks.
 That’s a policy choice.

 ### Borrowing